KosSinus8246/stage_TQG_2025/README.md

 Hello Quasi-Geostrophy enthusiast,

-The version 2 is the actual version of TQG solve (@uthor : Dimitri Moreau).
+The version 2 is the actual version of TQG solve 1D TARANIS (@uthor : Dimitri Moreau).
-The f90 version is coded by analogy to TQG solve python (@uthor : Dimitri Moreau) (need to be debuged for the moment)
+The version 3 is the actual version of TQG solve 2D JULIE (@uthor : Dimitri Moreau) The f90 version is coded by analogy to TQG solve python (@uthor : Dimitri Moreau) (need to be debuged for the moment -- lapack issues)

 The bis in the name means that the script solves QG and TQG cases.